NeuroDataDesign/fngs-f16s17/website_launch---cloud_analysis.md

 ![image]()

-Here, we can do one of two things: either get a job status, or kill a job.
+Here, we can do one of two things: either get the status of a job, or kill a job.
 To do either, simply select the option from the dropdown menu, and enter the same unique token that was used when the job was submitted.
 Be sure to also upload your credentials CSV file:

 ![image]()